ShilpThapak/Hospital-API/README.md

 # Hospital-API

-# Readme

 ## Endpoints

 Here is the list of endpoints available in the app.
-Use these endpoints after **api/v1/**
+Use these endpoints after **api/v1/**.
+For instance if you want to get a list of beds go to http://127.0.0.1:8000/api/v1/.

 | Endpoints                         | HTTP Verb |
 |-----------------------------------|-----------|